Halifax railway station (England)

 Halifax railway station serves the town of Halifax in West Yorkshire, England.
 It lies on the Calder Valley line and is 17 mi west from Leeds.

-Platform 2 heads eastbound, towards Bradford and Leeds, while platform 1 heads westbound towards Brighouse, Huddersfield, Sowerby Bridge, Blackpool North and Manchester Victoria.
+Platform 2 is used by eastbound services towards Bradford and Leeds, while platform 1 accommodates westbound trains towards Brighouse, Huddersfield, Sowerby Bridge, Blackpool North and Manchester Victoria.
 The two routes divide about a mile south of the station at Dryclough Junction.